wilsonify/wilsonify.github.io/content/recipes/BISCUITS AND GRAVY23.md

 1 Make the gravy: In a pot, bring the lentils, water, and a pinch of salt to a boil.
 Let those

-bitches simmer until they are tender and kinda falling apart, about 40 minutes.
+  simmer until they are tender and kinda falling apart, about 40 minutes.
 Prep everything

 else while you wait or you can do this    the night before and refrigerate.